ofdryads/miniageOS/README.md

 ## Disclaimer

 - As of now, these scripts have only been tested on a Google Pixel 7a.
 While they are likely compatible with other Pixel models, I cannot guarantee this, and it is less certain for non-Pixel phones.
-In theory, the scripts are device-agnostic since the manufacturer and device are to be specified manually in config.sh, but this is **untested** and could have **destructive results**, or, more likely, simply fail before completing the build due to differences in build processes, file locations, etc.
+In theory, the scripts are device-agnostic since the manufacturer and device are specified manually in config.sh, but this is **untested** and could have **destructive results**, or, more likely, simply fail before completing the build due to differences in build processes, file locations, etc.
 - At this point in time, I do _not_ recommend trying to run these scripts for a phone that is not some sort of Google Pixel.

 ## Prerequisites